South Korea’s capital city of Seoul is offering its facilities as testbeds, for innovative technology.

 Our Kan Hyeong-woo tells us more.

-The Seoul Metropolitan Government says it’s going to invest 126 million U.S. dollars through 2023 to support over one-thousand companies to boost innovative technology development.
+The Seoul Metropolitan Government says it’s going to invest 126 million U.S. dollars through 2023 to support over 1,000 companies to boost innovative technology development.

 With the project ‘testbed Seoul’, the city announced on Monday that it will provide its subways, roads and bridges to evaluate innovative companies’ technology.

-Seoul will kick off its project this year by investing some eight million U.S. dollars to test a number of technologies developed by 50 companies.
+Seoul will kick off its project this year by investing some 8 million U.S. dollars to test a number of technologies developed by 50 companies.

-Starting June 1st, firms will be able to submit their applications online and the result will be posted within the next eight weeks.
+Starting June 1st, firms will be able to submit their applications online and the result will be posted within the next 8 weeks.

-Companies can apply for two types of testbeds.
+Companies can apply for 2 types of testbeds.